sindhueswaran/JoiningThreads/content/blog/wheneducatorsplay.md

 tags = ["workshop"]
 categories = ["workshop"]
 image = "img/blog/whenteachersplay/wtp3.jpg"
-author = "Sindhu Eswaran"
-summary = "Let’s play we spoke in synchronicity"
 +++

-Having rearranged the daily agenda to work with all the teaching staff at once, Yogabija and I wondered what could we do the next afternoon. <!--more--> Let's play we spoke in synchronicity.
-Gathering our materials to felt a 10 x 10 inch piece, we formed two groups and the brief was to felt a picture; come up with a story and present it.
-You begin by laying out the wool criss-cross in fine layers, slowly adding soapy water and then using palms and fingers in slow movements to bind them together.
-In this process we elicited how group activities can be fun as well as allowing more participation from students.
-At the end, we had two unique stories; felted fabric and a few more teaching techniques to use in secondary classes and a long hour of play, teamwork and fun!
+“What are we going to do with all the teachers tomorrow?”
+Let’s play we said in synchronicity. <!--more-->

+We gathered materials to felt two 10 x 10 inch pieces.
+We formed two groups and gave the brief was to come up with a story and present it in a felt picture.

+The process is to lay out the wool criss-cross in fine layers, slowly adding soapy water, then using palms and fingers in slow movements to bind them together.
+Two unique stories were presented.
+The teachers really enjoyed it which led to a discussion about encouraging more student participation which can also be great fun as this long hourof play and teamwork had shown.

 <br><br>